 School Time Block Two (Around 10-10:45)

-The second block sends Daniel to the couch for educational TV.
+The second block sends the boyl to the couch for educational TV.
 Yes, I know this isn’t ideal, but it’s our real life.
 During this block, I work with the girls on History.
 To see what we use for History take a peek into our homeschool curriculum.

 After block two the kids take a break before moving on to block three.

 School Time Block Three (Around 11-11:45)